octo-technology/OpenTezos/docs/private/starting-blockchain.md

 In these files, `bootstrap_accounts` has information about account public keys that have access to tokens (4M of tez in these example files).

-Note that all bakers should have some tokens, thus, we need to add the public key for the baker we just created into `bootstrap_accounts`.
+Note that all bakers should have some tokens.
+We need to add the public key for the baker we just created into `bootstrap_accounts`.

 - go to the `parameters` folder
 - open the appropriate sample file
 - add an entry in the `bootstrap_accounts` section for each of the two public key provided in the previous step.

-The exisiting bootstrap accounts should remain in the file, and will be used later in this example.
+The existing bootstrap accounts should remain in the file and will be used later in this example.

 #### Copying the edited parameter files to Docker